Negotiations phrases: Dealing with unreasonable demands exercise

 How do you suggest we proceed:

 (phrase) This phrase can be used by both buyers and sellers.
 It is basically asking the other side/party for advice.
-It's very similar to 'What would you do in our position', but the answer will be focused on the actions of both sides/parties.
+It's similar to 'What would you do in our position', but the answer will be focused on the actions of both sides/parties.
 Although it seems strange to do so, the other side/party will probably see it has a compliment that you're asking them.
 It is often asked to the side/party that is being unreasonable and refusing to make any concessions.
 It can make them appreciate more your situation and make them more willing to make a concession.
 Plus, you can gain useful information from their answer.
 In Spanish: "cómo sugiere que procedamos".

 Close